EpicOrange/riichi_advanced/README.md

     # Start the server
     iex -S mix phx.server

-This should start the server up at `localhost:4000`.
+This should start the server up at `https://localhost:4000`.
+(Make sure to use https! http doesn't work locally for some reason.)
 Phoenix should live-reload all your changes to Elixir/JS/CSS files while the server is running.